Kirilokk/Supervised-Learning/Linear Regression with multiple variables/README.md

 # Lineral regression with multiple variables

-*Linear regression is used for finding linear relationship between target and one or more predictors.*
+*Linear regression is used for finding linear relationship between target and one or more predictors.*<br/>
-LR with with multiple variables is more vectorized that with one variable where we used scalar values mainly.
+LR with with multiple variables is more vectorized that with one variable where we used scalar values mainly.<br/>
 *In this example, it is used to predict *Boston House Prices* having its additional information(ll be shown next)*

 # Project Structure